Case Study

 The Vision

-An app that acts like a thoughtful accountability partner, not a drill sergeant.
-One that uses AI to surface patterns, supports self-determination, and builds habits through understanding.
+An app that acts like a thoughtful accountability partner.
+It uses AI to surface patterns, supports self-determination, and builds habits through understanding.

 • +Private by default, optional sharing